2000 Madeiran regional election

-The 2000 Madeira Regional Election (Eleições Regionais da Madeira de 2000) was an election held on 15 October 2000 for the legislative assembly and government of the Portuguese autonomous region of the Madeira.
-There were 61 seats in dispute, two more than in the previous election, distributed by the 11 municipalities of the archipelago proportionally to the number of registered voters of each municipality.
+The 2000 Madeira Regional Election (Eleições Regionais da Madeira de 2000) was an election held on 15 October 2000 to elect the 61 members of the regioanl legislative assembly for the Portuguese autonomous region of the Madeira.
+There was an increase of two more seats in dispute, compared with the previous election, distributed by the 11 municipalities of the archipelago, proportionally to the number of registered voters of each municipality.

 The winner of the election in Madeira was, once more, the Social Democratic Party, and Alberto João Jardim was elected president of the Regional Government with an absolute majority for the 7th consecutive time.
 The percentage gathered by the Social Democrats decreased by one percentage point, however, due to the increase of the overall number of MPs, the party kept their 41 mandates.

 The People's Party increased its voting and its number of MPs, gathering a total of 3 mandates.

 On the left, the Socialist Party kept its 13 MPs after, despite losing more than 3 percent of the votes.
 The Unitary Democratic Coalition, led by the Portuguese Communist Party, increased the voting and kept the 2 Mps of the previous election.
 The People's Democratic Union raised the number of MPs from 1 to 2 after a slight increase of the voting.

 Voter turnout was lower, compared with 1996, with 61.9 percent of the electorate casting their ballot on election day.